- Staff Directory

 The administration of a contract or grant project involves identifying all costs associated with it.
 Cost information is needed both to manage the internal affairs of the University and to satisfy external requirements.
 Each department/PI is encouraged to use the FIS system to record encumbrances to stay current with commitments made during the project.
 An account code is assigned to each cost to classify the expenditure according to what is received.

 Direct costs are expenditures associated with grants, contracts, and cooperative agreements that are necessary for and can be identified with the performance of a specific sponsored project.
 Direct costs of a sponsored project include all personnel costs charged to the project; applicable payroll assessments; graduate tuition remissions; expenditures for supplies and equipment; travel expenses; computer usage, printing, and other service department charges; and any other expenses specifically identified with the project.

 This is general information.
 Principal Investigators should refer to the award document for requirements or restrictions specific to the project.
-Contact Justin Schaffer (541-737-1922) or Elizabeth Beeson (541-737-1587) for assistance with specific questions.
+Contact Justin Schaffer (541-737-1922) or Amy Manselle (541-737-1587) for assistance with specific questions.

 F&A costs are expenditures associated with a grant, contract, or cooperative agreement that cannot be charged to nor specifically identified with individual sponsored projects.
 These costs include maintenance of physical facilities, library services, administrative services, and departmental administration.
 In general, F&A costs involve expenditures necessary for the development and maintenance of an environment conducive to research.

 Most grants and contracts provide for the recovery of F&A costs incurred in their execution and management.
 The recovery is based upon specific F&A cost rates and assessed to individual projects on a percentage basis.